tonymullen/ups-website/src/partials/f16cg/hw/hw10-barycentric-coords-description.html.md

 All of the behavior has already been implemented.
 All you need to do are calculate the barycentric coordinates and set the `inTriangle` boolean.

+## Extra challenge

+Add two GUI sliders representing two of the three barycentric coordinates.
+The sliders should each range from -1.0 to 2.0.
+Assume the third coordinate is the difference between the sum of the first two and 1.0.
+Enable the user to position the ball in space by adjusting the sliders.
+Values of 0.333, 0.333 in the sliders should position the ball in the center of the triangle.
+If any of the coordinates is less than zero or greater than 1, the ball should be outside the triangle.

 ## Submitting

 Upload the project to its own directory inside your `public_html` directory using FileZilla.
 Be sure that all dependencies are in place and **Double check that your finished work displays properly in a browser online.** The directory should include the completed `README.txt`, which should also be viewable in the browser.

-In Moodle, add a link to your finished assignment's public URL.
+In Moodle, add a link to your finished assignment's public URL **and a screenshot of your project displayed in a browser, with the URL visible**.
 The Moodle page for this assignment is [here](https://moodle.pugetsound.edu/moodle/mod/assign/view.php?id=340424).